karthik101/30loops-user-docs/30loops-user-docs/django.rst

         region: eu1

+    --> Starting deployment (logbook uuid: 3f4e180c-8946-11e1-9206-aa0000cd1530)
-    --> Creating a virtualenv for your application, this can take up to 150 seconds.................done!
+    --> Creating a virtualenv for your application, this can take up to 150 seconds.........................
-    --> Creating database, this can take up to 10 secondsdone!
-    --> Requesting instances, this can take up to 100 seconds......done!
+    --> Requesting instances, this can take up to 30 seconds......
-    --> Configuring instances, this can take up to 40 seconds.....done!
+    --> Configuring instances, this can take up to 30 seconds....
+    --> Running postinstall scripts (if any).......
-    --> Adding the instances to the monitoring systems, this can take up to 10 seconds...done!
+    --> Adding the instances to the monitoring systems..
-    --> Reloading the loadbalancers, this can take up to 30 seconds......done!
+    --> Reloading the loadbalancers
-    --> Your application is successfully deployed on http://30loops-app-djangocms-production.30loops.net
+    --> Deployment finished in 57 seconds.
+    --> Visit your application at http://thirtyloops-app-djangocms-production.30loops.net!

 Your application will be available on the specified URL (and on any cnames you specified and pointed to this URL).